FreePBX/hotelwakeup/README.md

 <h3>Install Instructions:</h3>

-* From the Linux CLI, first remove any old existing version:
+* From the Linux CLI, first remove any old existing version 2.11.3 or earlier:
 ```
 amportal a ma uninstall hotelwakeup
 amportal a ma delete hotelwakeup